fommil/fpmortals/manuscript/complete.md

 The runtime performance of `scalaz-deriving`, Magnolia and Shapeless is usually good enough.
 Let's be honest: we are not writing applications that need to be able to encode more than 130,000 values to JSON, per second, on a single core, on the JVM.
-If that's a problem, you might want to look into C++.
+If that's a problem, look into C++.

 It is unlikely that derived instances will be an application's bottleneck.
 Even if it is, there is the manually written escape hatch, which is more powerful and